Skip to main content

 Energy prices affected by Middle East crisis: how will it impact your bills?

 Energy firms are rapidly pulling competitive gas and electricity tariffs amid the escalating conflict.
+Prices are rising in Northern Ireland.
 See our advice on how and whether to fix a deal

 Sarah IngramsPrincipal researcher & writer